 Fortunately, dog bite laws in Washington are favorable to injured victims.
+There is normally no level of scienter (which means intent) that you need to prove to hold the owner of a biting dog liable.
 Dog owners are strictly liable when their dog bites someone.
 This means that if the dog bites you, the owner is liable, even if they were not negligent.
 There are only minimal circumstances where they are not held legally responsible.

 As a victim, you do not need to prove the dog is vicious, is a recognized dangerous breed, or has previously bitten anyone else.
 There is no need to prove the dog was outside of a fence, off a leash, or has shown a propensity toward aggression or violence in the past.
 This rule differs from some other jurisdictions where victims are expected to prove the dog was vicious.